loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 ![loopback-ecosystem](/images/lb4/loopback-ecosystem.png)

 The consensus from the core team is to take a bold move and rebuild LoopBack to meet the needs of all above.
-The decision leads to the inception of LoopBack Next, a new generation of API creation platform.
+The decision leads to the inception of LoopBack 4, a new generation of API creation platform.
 See more information at https://strongloop.com/strongblog/announcing-loopback-next/

 ## Objectives

-LoopBack Next is designated to meet the following objectives to further evolve the framework for even better API creation experiences:
+LoopBack 4 is designated to meet the following objectives to further evolve the framework for even better API creation experiences:

 1. Catch up with latest and greatest technology advances.
    - Adopt [ES2016/2017](http://exploringjs.com/es2016-es2017/index.html) and [TypeScript](https://www.typescriptlang.org/) for ease of maintenance and productivity.